huoyijie/infinity/backend/README.md

 * BASE_PATH (default: /)

-You shoud deploy backend server behind nginx with ssl/htt2 enabled.
+You shoud deploy backend server behind nginx with tls enabled.

 Such as `wss://huoyijie.cn:1024/infinity/socket.io`, bashPath is `/infinity`.